In partnership with Living Languages, we are running another Paper and Talk workshop in October this year.

 What are the costs?

-The workshop will be free to attend for the successful participants, with all food, travel, and accommodation costs covered.
+The workshop will be free to attend for the successful participants, with all training, materials, food, travel, and accommodation costs provided.

 What support is available if we find materials that are potentially traumatic/distressing?